Investigating contributions of both melanocytes and immune cells to vitiligo

 In the lab, we focus on two aspects of vitiligo:

 First, we study how abnormal, “stressed” melanocytes alert the immune system to their presence.
 We believe that, once stressed, melanocytes produce signals that recruit T cells to the skin, which then find the melanocytes and kill them.

 Second, we study how the T cells detect these signals, enter the skin, find the melanocytes, and kill them.

 We use four major systems to answer these questions:

 First, we use a mouse model of vitiligo that we developed, where the mice get spots of vitiligo on their ears, tails, feet and noses.
-Looking at these mice from many angles, their disease looks very much like human vitiligo.
-The benefit of this system is the powerful tools available to study diseases in the mouse.
+Examining these mice from many angles, their disease looks very much like human vitiligo.
+The benefit of this system is the powerful tools available to study diseases in mice.

 Second, we are developing humanized mouse models of vitiligo, where we transfer human T cells, or both T cells and skin, from vitiligo patients to immunosuppressed mice that permit the growth of human tissues.
 The benefit of this system is the ability to study human T cells and skin, and it has the potential to test new treatments on human tissues before attempting clinical trials.

 Third, since I manage a specialty clinic in vitiligo, I regularly collect skin and blood from willing donors to study these processes directly.
 The benefit of this approach is that we can study the key cells that participate in vitiligo directly from patients, without variables that may change them, including their transfer into mice.